The-Foreigners/The-Foreigners.github.io/objectives.md

 ## Current Tasks

-- *Have a drink (save any +25g wine), show remorse for unnecessary violence.*

 - *Flavor 'Toll the Dead' by pleading for surrender/retreat/peace.*
-  - *Hark!
-Your death knell.*
-  - *Woe to thee!
-Your end is near.*
-  - *Lo!
-The bell peals for you.*
+  - *Harken your death knell!, Lo!
+The bell keens for you.*

-- Entering Witchcross.
-  - Are we being pursued by the orcs?
-Has the town been raided?
-    - Can we setup an ambush?
-Lay any traps?
+- Protect Zera from the Neighbors when entering Brindol.
+  - While in Brindol, maintain Death Ward to prevent an assassination.
+  - Learn more about ‘Upright Man’ and the ‘Crimson Tigers’.
+    - Should we talk to local law?
+Find potential hideouts/hangouts.
-  - Defeated looters.
+    - Defeated looter, find a coffin.
-    - Where were they dragging loot?
-      - Can we secure for citizens?
-      - Do they have a cart or wagon?
-    - Mentioned "their side of the street", are there other looters?
-    - Take them to Brindol to be identified.
-Who do they work for?
+      - Can anyone in Brindol identify?
+Otherwise, keep identity hidden.
       - Speak with Dead.
         - What name should we put on your grave marker?
         - Who should we tell of your passing?
-      - We meant no harm, why did you attack?
-      - ???
+        - Where should we hold your wake?
+        - With Zera dead, how do you claim the contract?
         - What are your last words?
-  - All war material removed or destroyed?
-    - Look for silos, root cellars, livestock.

-- Protect Zera from the Neighbors when entering Brindol.
-  - We have a reputation and may attract unwanted attention.
-  - Should we talk to local law?
-Find potential hideouts/hangouts.
-  - Death Ward to prevent an assassination.

-- Prepare Gentle Repose.
-  - Capture deceased Wyrmlords/Commanders to revive later.

-- Meet with Gen. Felix.
+- Meet with the Field Marshal.
 Where to next?
+  - Return identifying items from fallen patrol.
-  - Fortify Brindol, see The Red Hand below.
+  - Fortify Brindol, see The Red Hand below (Hallow 24hrs, 1000g).
-  - Defend small towns enroute of the invaders from raiding parties.
+  - Defend Talar from main invasion force.
+    - Has there been much resistance?
+Can we surprise?
+Or should we flank?
+  - Find and attack high value targets, any scout reports?
+  - Coordinate with forest giants.
   - Begin negotiating potential peace conditions.
     - "We cannot destroy the orcs, or we're no more civilized than they."
-    - Find locatons for Axebiters and Toothsharps.
+    - Find locations for Axebiters and Toothsharps.
+Can we convince others?

 - Craft duplicate of phylactery.
   - Send to Ghostlord; get him to withdraw his forces from Elsir Vale.
     - Use one of his minions as messenger.
 Tongues to speak with, Divination to locate.
   - Track with 'Detect Magic'/'Locate Object'.

 - Stoneshape quern stone altar.

+- Drink fine dwarven ale for Commune.

 - Attempt to scry on Garath Primo.

 - Business:
   - Emerstall the Red in Brindol.